Waltham Forest’s London Borough of Culture year will create a model of high quality and innovative arts provision for young people.

 These are a series of talks for young creatives 16-25 years to help develop their personal and professional profile.

 The events provide an opportunity to hear from creatives and entrepreneurs , their own unique journeys, gain advice on flourishing in the Arts and network with others

 The next event will be ‘An insight into the music industry‘ on Tuesday 30 April.

 Find out more and book your place.

 How teachers can get involved

 Teachers and those working with young people we will be encouraged and empowered to develop their own creative responses to the year’s events through a regular programme of artist-led training.
 This will be sustained as a legacy beyond 2019 to interpret and engage with the borough’s cultural heritage with the support of both online and hands-on resources.

-With the help of investment from the London Challenge Fund, a new Cultural Education Partnership is being developed within the borough to support educators and arts providers to work more closely together, building skills, knowledge and networks to sustain a high-quality arts provision in the future.
+A new Cultural Education Partnership (CEP) is being developed with the help of investment from the London Challenge Fund to support educators and arts providers within the borough to work more closely together, building skills, knowledge and networks to sustain a high-quality arts provision in the future.

-If you are a Waltham Forest educator and would like more information about the London Borough of Culture education programme or the Cultural Education Partnership, please email with your name and school’s name.
+If you would like more information about the London Borough of Culture education programme or the Cultural Education Partnership, please get in touch.